Navigating Perimenopause: Understanding Its Impact on Your Nervous System

 What Perimenopause Actually Does to Your Nervous System

-The Pattern Most Perimenopausal Women Recognise
+The Pattern Most Perimenopausal Women Recognize

 "Racing thoughts that will not quiet.
 Palpitations that arrive without warning.
 Tearfulness that surprises you.
 Irritability with a hair trigger — alongside genuine exhaustion.
 Wired and depleted at the same time."